 All the judges dismissed the state’s claim that Amber could have been murdered in Jeff’s apartment.

 Justice French suggested that the court should consider whether the statute cited by the majority is constitutional.
-Chief Justice O’Connor noted that this statute is irrelevant if both the injury and the murder happened in Ohio (as is the case in her interpretation of the state’s hypothesis).
+Chief Justice O’Connor noted that this statute is irrelevant if both the injury and the murder happened in Indiana (as is the case in her interpretation of the state’s hypothesis).

 Chief Justice O’Connor concluded her dissent: